NCEAS/nceas-training/contributing.md

 **To add a training event, follow these steps:**

-1. **Make sure your forked repository is up-to-date and sync your forked repository with the main branch from the upstream repository.**
+1. **Make sure your forked repository is up-to-date and sync your forked repository with the main branch from the upstream repository.** [See section 6](#6-syncing-your-forked-repository-with-the-upstream-repository)
 2. Create a branch in the upstream respository (it's probably easiest to do this on GitHub)
 3. In your local workspace, create a new branch.
 You can create a new branch in the Terminal or in RStudio, but in either case make sure the remote setup is to origin and NOT the upstream.